chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

 Caesar-ship, what does it mean?
 Here are a few brief comments on what may turn out to have been one of the pivotal moments of human history:

-1. Many accept Musk's rise to power as good news.
+1. Many will accept Musk's rise to power as good news.

-1. I don't see this change being forcibly reverted.
-The protest from those who don't accept Musk will likely subside to a manageable simmer relatively soon.
+1. I don't see this change being forcibly reverted in the short term.
 The next election will be a critical test.

 1. [Unlike Rome](https://en.wikipedia.org/wiki/War_of_Actium), this transition
    happened without an overt war (so far), which is good.